rela589n/knowledge-base/Architecture/DDD/Lake/Factory.md

 [[Factory incentive - Car example]]

-The requirement of the Factory is that it must create domain objects only in valid state.
+The requirement of the Factory is that it must create domain objects only in valid state ([[Factory must keep the invariants]]).

 - [[Aggregate factory method]]
 - [[Kinship object factory method]]